kaaveland/eugene/docs/src/hints/E7/unsafe_lint.md

 ID: `E7`

-Found a new unique constraint and a new index.
+Adding a new unique constraint implicitly creates index.
 This blocks all writes to the table while the index is being created and validated.
 A safer way is: `CREATE UNIQUE INDEX CONCURRENTLY`, then add the constraint using the index.

 New constraint unique_name creates implicit index on `public.authors`, blocking writes until index is created and validated.